marcojalenyu/taskbound/README.md

 - ### 2.1 libs.version.toml

-  - Create the file at the following path: gradle/libs.versions.toml
+  - Create the file at the App/Gradle Scripts folder.

 ```toml
 [versions]